Creamy, rich and super tasty Korma without all that ghee and cream business.

 Make your masala, place onions, tomatoes and peppers in a blender with your spices and blitz until smooth.

-In a large saucepan, warm your masala for 3 minutes, then add both potatoes, carrot, corn, coconut, almond milk and honey.
-Salt to taste and simmer for 20 minutes.
-Add more water if needed.
+In a large saucepan, warm and simmer your masala for 5 minutes, then add potatoes, carrot, corn, coconut and sweetener.
+Season to taste and simmer for 15 minutes, until the potatoes are tender.
+Stir in the almond milk.

 With your favourite curry condiments, a nice savoury raita would go down a treat here.
 We had ours with garlic flat breads (recipe to follow soon hopefully!)